RFC-HyugaClan/FEC/README.md

 ### Instructions
 1. Clone the repo
 > `git clone https://github.com/RFC-HyugaClan/FEC.git`
 2. Acquire a github personal access token to acquire access to the API.
-Create `config.js` file and insert token into the file.
-Should be in the same format as `example.config.js`
+Create `.env` file and insert token into the file.
+Should be in the same format as `example.env`
 3. Install NPM packages
 > `npm install`
 4. Compile Webpack